Complete a notice of acquisition

 - full contact details of the seller (all parties that were registered on title whether individuals, trusts or companies)

-- Full contact details of the buyer (all parties to be registered on title whether individuals, trusts or companies.
-If the buyer is an individual, provide their date of birth, future contact details and indicate whether the property will be used as their principal place of residence.
+- full contact details of the buyer (all parties to be registered on title whether individuals, trusts or companies; if the buyer is an individual, provide their date of birth and future contact details, and indicate whether the property will be used as their principal place of residence

 - details of the transaction.

 Access and complete the notice

 The notice can be completed online.
 You need to print and sign two copies.

 Lodge one copy, along with the transfer of land form, with Land Use Victoria, and send the other copy to the relevant council.
 You do not lodge the notice with us because Land Use Victoria sends the information to us.

 Lodge your notice